 My 1978 JX-S developed a small leak from the valve cover gasket.
 There is a significant amount of time and labor required to replace these gaskets.
 Because the half-moon seals would also have to be replaced, this was an opportunity to install Ron Kelnhofer's aluminum seals.

 Note removal of EGR elbows and valve.
-Blank plates are fabricated from aluminum stock.
+Blank plates (blue arrows photograph below) are fabricated from aluminum stock.

 Once the valve covers are off, take the necessary time to clean the tappet block surface thoroughly.

 Below are photographs of Ron Kelnhofer's seals.
-These seals are made from clear coated 6061 aluminum and feature a length on Viton "O" ring material to ensure sealing.
+These seals are made from clear coated 6061 aluminum and feature a length of Viton "O" ring material to ensure bottom sealing.

 There are a number of gasket makers/cements that can be used in this project.
 In my discussions with a local parts house, they recommended a gasket maker that is used locally by the state trucking department.